Abe Ruef: Release from prison

-In November 1910, his conviction and sentence were upheld.
+In November 1910, Ruef's conviction and sentence were upheld.
 On March 1, 1911, he entered San Quentin Penitentiary.
-But the many businessmen and other politicians who benefited from the graft and corruption escaped punishment.
+But the businessmen and other politicians who benefited from the graft and corruption escaped punishment.
 Ruef was the only one jailed.
-Newspaper editor Older, formerly Ruef's most virulent opponent, became convinced that anti-semitism may have played a role in who was punished and who was not.
+Newspaper editor Older, formerly Ruef's most virulent opponent, became convinced that antisemitism may have played a role in who was punished and who was not.
 Older corresponded with Ruef in prison and began to campaign through his newspaper for Ruef's release.
-Older felt that more of the individuals who took part in the corruption ought to be brought to justice.
+Older felt that more of the people who took part in the corruption ought to be brought to justice.
 He paid Ruef over the next year to write a serialized account of his political career in the San Francisco Evening Bulletin, revealing the vast corruption underpinning the city.

-In 1912, Ruef was called as a witness at the new trial of ex-Mayor Schmitz, but he refused to testify.
-Later in 1912, Ruef wrote his memoirs which were published in the San Francisco Evening Bulletin in almost daily installments over several months, finishing at the point where the graft investigation began.
-On August 23, 1915, having served a little more than four and a half of his fourteen-year sentence, he was released.
+In 1912, Ruef was called as a witness at the new trial of ex-Mayor Schmitz, but Ruef refused to testify.
+Later in 1912, Ruef wrote his memoirs, which were published in the San Francisco Evening Bulletin in almost daily installments over several months, finishing at the point where the graft investigation began.
+On August 23, 1915, having served just over four and a half of his fourteen-year sentence, Ruef was released.
 He was not allowed to resume his legal practice.
-He had been worth over a million dollars before he went to prison, but died bankrupt.
+He had been worth over a million dollars before he went to prison but died bankrupt.
+He died in San francisco on February 29, 1936.